tinygo-org/tinygo-site/content/docs/concepts/low-power.md

 ## Implementations

-Manufacturers implement different modes, depending of capabilites of their products and name these modes differently too.
+Manufacturers implement different modes, depending of capabilities of their products and name these modes differently too.
 Hence no naming consistency across microcontrollers, unfortunately.

 Always consult "Power consumption" part of a respective datasheet to understand capabilities of your hardware.